lauslim12-old/database-systems/README.md

 - The trigger is used before update on Order Mobil table.
 If a customer tried to purchase a vehicle without having sufficient funds (down payments), then the trigger will reject the purchase.
 If having sufficient funds, then the trigger will store the results in a separate table.

 # Installations and Usage
-Simply copy and paste the .txt file into your MariaDB / MySQL / XAMPP, then watch as the magic unfolds.
+Simply copy and paste the .sql file into your MariaDB / MySQL / XAMPP, then watch as the magic unfolds.

 # Bugs
 None found for now.